joeblew999/pb-stack/.github/README.md

 2. File path joins.

-File path joins is broken in TASK, so we need a golang tool for that, which Task will call.
+File path joins is broken in TASK on Windows, so we need a golang tool for that, which Task will call.

 3. SSH Config

 We need a cross platform way to manipulate the ssh config, and call it.
-When i installed openssh to Darwin, git stopped working in vscode.
+When i installed openssh to Darwin, git stopped working in vscode for example.

 4. Packaging for golang stuff